david672orford/tech-for-teaching/howto/libreoffice/index.md

 of hidden paragraphs, but it was removed at some point.
 To get it back, go to **Options** ⟶   **Customize** ⟶   **Menus**.
 There is you find the command and insert it into the **View** menu.

+### Import CSV File with ZIP Codes

+When you open a CSV file, an import dialog will appear.
+If you simply press OK, the ZIP codes will be converted into decimal numbers which means that the leading zero of East-Coast ZIP codes will be lost.
+To prevent this, right click on the heading of the ZIP code column and change the type to
+<b>Text</b>.

 ### Macros